What Do SCFAs Do for the Gut Barrier and Microbiome?

 SCFAs are the functional bridge between diet, microbiome composition, and physiological outcomes.

-For a focused deep dive on this mechanism, see:
+For a focused deep dive on this mechanism, see "How SCFAs Influences Fiber to Support Gut Health and Metabolism."

 How to Support Healthy SCFA Production